t-clark04/bayesian.gtheory/README.md

 The purpose of the `bayesian.gtheory` package is to provide an automated method for executing D-studies from Generalizability Theory through a Bayesian framework.
-The `dstudy_crossed1()` and \``dstudy_crossed2()` functions carry out reliability analysis for a random, fully crossed study design with one and two facets, respectively.
+The `dstudy_crossed1()` and \``dstudy_crossed2()` functions carry out reliability analysis for a fully crossed study design with one and two facets, respectively.
 Furthermore, the `dstudy_p_nested1()` function returns the reliability analysis for a fully random, partially nested (i:p) x o design, and the `dstudy_p_nested2()` function works for a fully random, partially nested